 - R2.
-Each Responsible Entity shall implement, in a manner that identifies, assesses, and corrects deficiencies, one or more documented visitor control programs that include each of the applicable requirement parts in CIP-006-5 Table R2 Visitor Control Program.
+Each Responsible Entity shall implement one or more documented visitor control program(s) that include each of the applicable requirement parts in CIP-006-6 Table R2 Visitor Control Program.
 [Violation Risk Factor: Medium] [Time Horizon: Same Day Operations.] - M2.
-Evidence must include one or more documented visitor control programs that collectively include each of the applicable requirement parts in CIP-006-5 Table R2 Visitor Control Program and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include one or more documented visitor control programs that collectively include each of the applicable requirement parts in CIP-006-6 Table R2 Visitor Control Program and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-006-5 Table R2 - Visitor Control Program Part Applicable Systems Requirements Measures 2.1 High Impact BES Cyber Systems and their associated: EACMS; and PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: EACMS; and PCA Require continuous escorted access of visitors (individuals who are provided access but are not authorized for unescorted physical access) within each Physical Security Perimeter, except during CIP Exceptional Circumstances.
+CIP-006-6 Table R2 - Visitor Control Program Part Applicable Systems Requirements Measures 2.1 High Impact BES Cyber Systems and their associated: 1.
+EACMS; and 2.
+PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
+EACMS; and 2.
+PCA Require continuous escorted access of visitors (individuals who are provided access but are not authorized for unescorted physical access) within each Physical Security Perimeter, except during CIP Exceptional Circumstances.
 An example of evidence may include, but is not limited to, language in a visitor control program that requires continuous escorted access of visitors within Physical Security Perimeters and additional evidence to demonstrate that the process was implemented, such as visitor logs.